NakedJavaScript/mensa-projekt/README.md

   * `git commit -m "Commit Message"` (commit your files and write a message about the changes or so)
   * `git push` (push your files into the repo)
 * `git status` (check the status of your files (you have changes))

+## Setup when using a school pc
+* Delete your old xampp folder and install the latest version (can be found under: T:/Klasse E3FI1AT/SAE/projektgruppe_nn_jm_ah).
+* Start Apache and Mysql with xampp
+* Open Mysql and create a connection
+* Create a new schema and import the latest data dumps
+* Use any browser except firefox (a google installer is in the same folder as the xampp installer)
+* Type "localhost/php/" to get to the index page